The Amazing Race 36

 The Amazing Race 36 is the thirty-sixth season of the American reality competition show The Amazing Race.
-Hosted by Phil Keoghan, it features thirteen teams of two, each with a pre-existing relationship, competing in a race around the Americas to win US$1,000,000.
-This season visited two continents and eight countries and traveled over 11,711 mi during eleven legs.
+Hosted by Phil Keoghan, it featured thirteen teams of two, each with a pre-existing relationship, competing in a race around the Americas to win US$1,000,000.
+This season visited two continents and eight countries and traveled over 11,711 mi during 11 legs.
 Starting in Puerto Vallarta, racers traveled through Mexico, Colombia, Chile, Argentina, Uruguay, Barbados, and the Dominican Republic before returning to the United States and finishing in Philadelphia.
 Filmed during the waning days of the COVID-19 pandemic global health emergency and prior to the 35th aired season, this season features chartered air travel rather than commercial air travel and other accommodations for the safety of the racers.
 The season premiered on CBS on March 13, 2024, and concluded on May 15, 2024.

 Boyfriends Ricky Rotandi and César Aldrete were the winners of this season, while military pilots Juan Villa and Shane Bilek finished in second place, and married couple Rod and Leticia Gardner finished in third place.